Battle of Stones River: Effect on the Union

 The battle was very important to Union morale, as evidenced by Abraham Lincoln's letter to General Rosecrans: "You gave us a hard-earned victory, which had there been a defeat instead, the nation could scarcely have lived over."
 The Confederate threat to Kentucky and Middle Tennessee had been nullified, and Nashville was secure as a major Union supply base for the rest of the war.

 Rosecrans spent five and a half months reinforcing Murfreesboro.
 The massive earthenworks "Fort Rosecrans" was built there and served as a supply depot for the remainder of the war.
 The next major operation, the Tullahoma Campaign, did not come until June, when Rosecrans finally moved his army against Bragg.

 Battlefield preservation

 Part of the site of the Battle of Stones River and Fort Rosecrans is now Stones River National Battlefield.
 It contains the Hazen Brigade Monument, the nation's oldest intact Civil War monument, erected in May 1863 by William Hazen's brigade at Hell's Half Acre.
-The 600 acre (2.4 km²) National Battlefield includes Stones River National Cemetery, established in 1865, with more than 6,000 Union graves.
+The 600 acre (2.4 km2) National Battlefield includes Stones River National Cemetery, established in 1865, with more than 6,000 Union graves.
 The American Battlefield Trust and its partners have acquired and preserved 74 acres of the battlefield, some of which has been sold to the National Park Service and incorporated into the national battlefield.

 Appearances in music

 The battle is referenced in the song "Dear Sister" by bluegrass musician Claire Lynch.

+The Steeldrivers also recount the battle in the song "The River Runs Red".